 Proposed Rule 8.4(7) could chill lawyers' willingness to associate with political, cultural, or religious organizations that promote traditional values regarding sexual conduct and marriage.
-Would Proposed Rule 8.4(7) subject lawyers to disciplinary action for participating with their children in youth organizations that teach traditional values regarding sexual conduct or marriage?59 Would lawyers be subject to disciplinary action for belonging to political organizations that advocate for laws that promote traditional values regarding sexual conduct and marriage?
+Would Proposed Rule 8.4(7) subject lawyers to disciplinary action for participating with their children in youth organizations that teach traditional values regarding sexual conduct or

-57 Tex.
-Att'y Gen. Op., supra note 52, at 4 ("Model Rule 8.4(g) could also be applied to restrict an attorney's religious liberty and prohibit an attorney from zealously representing faith-based groups.").
+76 Tex.
+Att'y Gen. Op., supra note 71, at 4 ("Model Rule 8.4(g) could also be applied to restrict an attorney's religious liberty and prohibit an attorney from zealously representing faith-based groups.").

-58 See D.C.
-Bar Legal Ethics, Opinion 222, supra note 50.
+77 See D.C.
+Bar Legal Ethics, Opinion 222, supra note 68.
 See also, Tenn.
-Att'y Gen. Letter, supra note 42, at 8 n.8 ("statements made by an attorney in his or her capacity as a member of the board of a nonprofit or religious organization" "could be deemed sufficiently 'related to the practice of law' to fall within the scope of Proposed Rule 8.4(g)").
+Att'y Gen. Letter, supra note 61, at 8 n.8 ("statements made by an attorney in his or her capacity as a member of the board of a nonprofit or religious organization" "could be deemed sufficiently 'related to the practice of law' to fall within the scope of Proposed Rule 8.4(g)").